-- The lake itself needs to be deep enough and capable of holding water in the first place.
+- The lake itself needs to be able to attract and hold the water.
 This is Onsite SEO.

 - The system of rivers and water sources need to be constantly flowing.
 The bigger and more impressive the system of rivers, the more impressive the lake will seem.
 This is offsite SEO.

 Having a big, deep, and impressive website is great, but if there’s no system of “rivers” in place to flow traffic to your website, you may not be ranking as highly on Google as you’d like to.

 SEO is Essentially Building Authority as a Reputable Answer to People’s Common Questions